 Ben Waldeck is a technology lawyer who advises software developers, fintech, and startup companies on a wide range of commercial legal matters.
-He has also advised on multi-million dollar enterprise government ICT contracts, enterprise software development contracts for the travel industry and provided advice on matters involving information security, privacy and data protection.
-Ben also assists with dispute resolution and litigation of technology and intellectual property-related matters, such as trade mark and copyright advice – particularly regarding software.
-Ben primarily operates in Brisbane and Gold Coast and has interstate clients as well.
+He has also advised on multi-million dollar enterprise government ICT contracts, enterprise software development contracts for the travel industry and provided advice on matters involving information security, privacy, and data protection.
+Ben also assists with dispute resolution and litigation of technology and intellectual property-related issues, such as trade mark and copyright advice – particularly regarding software.
+Ben primarily operates in Brisbane and Gold Coast and has interstate clients.

 Aside from his experience on enterprise contracts, Ben also drafts and advises on the following commercial agreements for technology, software and startup companies: